brettle/DeepBlueRobotics.github.io/README.md

    the main website.
 If there are uncommitted changes, someone didn't read this (!) and you need to merge them into `~/beta.carlmontrobotics.org`, confirm that the result is ok on http://beta.carlmontrobotics.org and return to step #2.
 Untracked files associated with other applications can generally be ignored.
-8. Run `git fetch origin/master` to get the most recent changes from github.
+8. Run `git fetch origin` to get the most recent changes from github.
 9. Run `git reset --hard origin/master` to incorporate those changes into the live site.